root-project/web/install/build_from_source.md

 You can give it [some hints](https://cmake.org/cmake/help/latest/module/FindPython3.html#hints) to find the desired Python installation.
 To precisely control the Python version that PyROOT is built against, we recommend using a `virtualenv` or `conda` environment, because CMake will first look for Python in active virtual environments.
 Alternatively, you can define the `Python3_ROOT_DIR` hint in the CMake configuration step.

-## Setting the C++ standard

-ROOT needs to be configured and built with the same C++ standard as the programs that will make use of it.
-The relevant cmake flag is [`CMAKE_CXX_STANDARD`](https://cmake.org/cmake/help/latest/variable/CMAKE_CXX_STANDARD.html){:target="_blank"}.
-For example, from the command line, the standard can be selected by passing one of 11, 14, 17,... such as `-DCMAKE_CXX_STANDARD=17`.
-Generally speaking, newer standards are only supported by newer ROOT versions.

-### Minimal C++ standards
-- C++11 is supported until ROOT v6.24: subsequent versions require at least C++14.
-- C++14 is supported until ROOT v6.28: subsequent versions require at least C++17.

-### ROOT STL backports

-ROOT backports certain modern C++ standard library features to make them available in older standards like C++14, for example `std::string_view`.
-The backports can be found [here in the reference guide](https://root.cern/doc/master/dir_7780993579c9aa6baf9598fd7cc29d54.html).
-The backports are disabled, falling back to the actual C++ standard library implementation if it provides it, depending for instance on the C++ standard ROOT is compiled with and the compiler version.

 ## Building ROOT with CUDA support